Web SDK Integration

 } catch (error) {

-// the error object should match this structure
+// The error object should match this structure

 //{